ElevateHer was founded by Heidi M. Tringe and Erica Metzger Hare

 Graphic Designer

 In 2006 she transitioned to marketing design and became the art director for Juniper Ridge.
 Thus began her interest in the natural products industry and her love of organic and sustainable goods.
-After seven years in California, she moved to Vermont to put down roots and work as the senior graphic designer for Zutano.
+After seven years in California, Vicki moved to Vermont to put down roots and work as the senior graphic designer for Zutano.

 Vicki loves the world of herbalism, walking in the woods, laughing with her family, reading, crafting, and visiting new places.
-She has over twenty years experience designing the things around her and adores new projects and challenges.